Latest Little Hall and Lavenham News

 The Changing Face of Little Hall

 Since the Gayer-Anderson brothers arrived in Lavenham, Little Hall has been through a succession of changes, and especially in the face it presents to the Market Place.
-Patrick Taylor, a Conservation Architect, wrote in 2008:
+We can see how it looked in 1929

 70 Years Ago